vmware-archive/phd-monitoring/README.md

 PHD Monitoring using Ganglia and Nagios.

-Please PHD-Ganglia-installation.docx in docs folder.
+Please read PHD-Ganglia-installation.docx in docs folder.